GriffinJohnston/uiball-loaders-legacy/readme.md

 **GitHub:** https://github.com/GriffinJohnston/ldrs
 **NPM:** https://www.npmjs.com/package/ldrs

 LDRS exports HTML custom elements instead of React components, which means it will work with any library or framework, including React.
 Because of this and other breaking changes (one or two loaders are renamed), LDRS is not a drop-in replacement for @uiball/loaders.
-It's just as easy to use though, and way more flexible.
+It's still easy to use though, and way more flexible.

 # Loaders